Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 before using it as a source VHD for Batch Shipyard.
 The following sub-section will detail the reasons and requisites.

+### Inbound Traffic and Ports
+Azure Batch requires communication with each compute node for basic functionality such as task scheduling and health monitoring.
+If you have a software firewall enabled on your custom image, please ensure that inbound TCP traffic is allowed on ports 29876 and 29877.
+Port 22 for TCP traffic should also be allowed for SSH.
+Note that Azure Batch will apply the necessary inbound security rules to ports 29876 and 29877 through a Network Security Group on each network interface of the compute nodes to block traffic that does not originate from the Azure Batch service.
+Port 22, however, will be allowed from any source address in the Network Security Group.
+You can optionally reduce the allowable inbound address space for SSH on your software firewall rules or through the Azure Batch created Network Security Group applied to compute nodes.

 ### Batch Shipyard Node Preparation and Custom Images
 For non-custom images (i.e., platform images or Marketplace images), Batch Shipyard takes care of preparing the compute node with the necessary